-Over the last decade, political institutions in dictatorships have been one of the most researched topics in the field of comparative politics.
-This book project explores how autocrats institutionalize elections and what consequences those elections have on the economy and political order in authoritarian regimes.
+Over the last two decades, political institutions in dictatorships have been one of the most researched topics in the field of comparative politics.
+This book project explores the manners in which autocrats design elections and what consequences those elections have on political order in authoritarian regimes.

-More specifically, the book project argues that dictators face a dilemma when institutionalizing elections: manipulated elections lose some of the useful informational benefits dictators could enjoy at the ballot box, but excessively transparent elections make it difficult for them to “win big” in elections.
-With this electoral dilemma in mind, the book proceeds to argue that when the dictator has the capability of mobilizing public support through economic distribution, he is less likely to resort to electoral manipulation like blatant electoral fraud and the adoption of electoral systems with high disproportionality.
-And when the autocrat fails to deal with the electoral dilemma, autocratic elections backfire in the form of popular protests and leadership turnover.
-The theory of autocratic elections developed in the book is tested on novel cross-national datasets on autocratic elections and economic policy; various illustrations from autocracies around the globe; and structured, in-depth comparative case studies of Central Asian countries based on eight months of fieldwork.
+Specifically, the book project argues that dictators face a dilemma when designing elections: manipulated elections lose useful benefits dictators could enjoy at the ballot box, but excessively transparent elections make it difficult for them to “win big.”
+With this electoral dilemma in hand, the book contends that when the dictator has the capability of mobilizing public support through maneuvering of macroeconomic policy, he is less likely to resort to electoral manipulation like blatant electoral fraud and electoral institutions with high disproportionality.
+And when the autocrat fails to deal with the electoral dilemma, autocratic elections backfire on autocrats in the form of popular protests, coups, and the opposition’s stunning election victories.
+The theory of autocratic elections is tested on novel cross-national datasets on electoral manipulation and economic maneuvering; various illustrations from autocracies around the globe; and structured, in-depth comparative case studies of Kazakhstan and Kyrgyzstan based on eight months of fieldwork.